aras-p/aras-p.hugo/content/blog/2021/08-exr-zip-levels.md

 ```

 So that's it.
 I think **switching OpenEXR from Zip compression level 6 to level 4 by default** should be a no-brainer.
+Let's [make a PR](https://github.com/AcademySoftwareFoundation/openexr/pull/1125) and see what happens!

 ### Next up